department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### How to provide a clear next step in the event of an error

-In the event of an error, an application may determine the next logical step a user can take to remedy that error.
-At the very least users must be notified that they can contact the Call Center in the event of a submission failure.
+Every time a form submission error happens, you must notify the user that about the error and provide a recovery step.
+At the very least, tell users to contact the Call Center.

 ### Components used in this pattern